Getting started with Express

 http://localhost:8080/dynamic-page.html

-If you refresh the page in the browser you'll see that responds with different content every time, which is why we call it a dynamic page.
+If you refresh the page in the browser you'll see that the server responds with different content every time, which is why we call it a dynamic page.
 Dynamic pages (routes) allow you to run code on the server before sending a response to the browser.
+While static pages do not change (unless you actually change the file).

-In this simple example, the server is simply computing the current time and sending it in the response.
+In this example, the server is simply computing the current time and sending it in the response.
 But you could do much more complicated and useful things by running code on the server.
-For example, you run code on the server that connects to a database and embeds the results of a SQL query in the response before sending it to the client
+For example, you run code on the server that connects to a database and embeds the results of a SQL query in the response before sending it to the client.
+We'll be doing a lot of this in the Web 4 class!